 The correct dose of CBD varies significantly from individual to individual, depending on weight, body chemistry and diet.
 It is often impossible to determine precisely what treatment helps best and it is, therefore, always suggested that beginners should start with a very low dose and then keep on increasing it gradually until the desired effects are achieved.

-A typical serving size of a CBD hemp oil extract contains about 10 to 20 mg CBD.
+The typical serving size of a CBD hemp oil extract contains about 10 to 20 mg CBD.
 For starters, take one serving size and see how your body copes with it.
 If it is unable to offer its properties, then increase the dose slightly and see if it’s enough for you.
 Repeat this procedure until you’ve found the correct dose for the treatment of your sleeping conditions.

 User reviews regarding the use of CBD for sleeping problems.

-When questioned on Reddit, many users were of the view that CBD dosage for sleep related problems varies significantly from individual to individual.
+When questioned on Reddit, many users were of the view that CBD dosage for sleep-related problems varies significantly from individual to individual.
 While many of them stated that CBD oils helped them miraculously cope with insomnia, others were of the view that the substance did little or nothing for them.

 The argument all came down to one point; dosage.
 Many individuals start low, and instead of slowly increasing the dose and finding the optimum results they lose hope and quit the product.
 People are strongly advised against this since CBD is believed to deliver its sedative properties only at very high doses, and therefore, one should be consistent with their experimenting.